NVIDIA/ais-k8s/terraform/README.md

 ## Start AIStore cluster on the cloud

-This directory contains Terraform files and scripts that allow deploying AIStore cluster on the Kuberentes in the cloud.
+This directory contains Terraform files and scripts that allow deploying AIStore cluster on the Kubernetes in the cloud.
 These main script `deploy.sh` will walk you through required steps to set up the AIStore cluster.

 Note that in this tutorial we expect that you have `terraform` and `kubectl` commands installed.